Roohparvar/Java-Game-Projects-for-Students/README.md

 2. **Minesweeper**
 3. **Tic-Tac-Toe**

 Each project provides a different level of challenge and interaction, allowing students to explore game development, logical thinking, and problem-solving skills using Java.
-Currently, the Sudoku and Minesweeper projects have been uploaded, and Tic-Tac-Toe will be added soon.

 ---